Skip to content

 pip install fastapi uvicorn websockets folium

-WebSocket Server (main.py
+WebSocket Server (main.py)

 We need a WebSocket server to handle real-time communication between the GPS device and the web client.
-Open main.py
+Open main.py and add the following code:

 from fastapi import FastAPI, WebSocket